 The first thing to keep in mind regarding Karkaroff’s hearing is that this was not actually a public trial.
 Karkaroff had already been tried, sentenced, and had been in Azkaban for about a year by the time Voldemort fell.
 And if Snape has always been known by the DEs to be a double agent the situation, on Voldemort’s end, was already covered.

 From the Tom’s vantage point; “The DE who came in from the cold” was Snape’s cover story to Dumbledore, who backed it up at the hearing.
 Karkaroff either wasn’t on the “need to know’ list or he just threw Snape’s name in as a last-ditch effort to enhance his own value, but Voldemort, who helped set the whole situation up, would have already been fully aware of it.
 Dumbledore’s testimony only revealed that Dumbledore believed the interpretation of events that Voldemort had intended him to believe.

 In fact, it is clear from this scene that Snape had already had his hearing, of which Dumbledore was reminding everyone, and that there is probably an official record of it on file.
-Given that Karkaroff was probably clamoring to make a plea bargain from the moment that his Dark mark disappeared, if Snape’s panel had already taken place, there is some reason to suspect that it may have been both very private, and held when he first started working at Hogwarts, before the end of the war itself, and that he was officially known by Voldemort to now be passing himself off as a Ministry informant.
+Given that Karkaroff was probably clamoring to make a plea bargain from the moment that his Dark mark disappeared, if Snape’s panel had already taken place, there is some reason to suspect that it may have been both very private, and was held when he first started working at Hogwarts, before the end of the war itself, and that he was officially known by Voldemort to now be passing himself off as a Ministry informant.